African immigration to Europe

 African immigrants in Europe are individuals residing in Europe who were born in Africa.

 History

 The Roman Emperor Septimius Severus was born in Leptis Magna in North Africa, in what is now modern-day Tripolitania, Libya.
 Some North Africans moved to Britain during Roman rule.

-Six white British men with the same very rare surname have been found to have a Y-chromosome haplogroup originating from a African male, likely dating to the 16th century or later.
+Six white British men with the same very rare surname have been found to have a Y-chromosome haplogroup originating from an African male, likely dating to the 16th century or later.